 The house of entertainment at which the King and his courtiers partook of some refreshment had its sign altered to that of the White Hart, and has retained its name to this day.

 C. Henderson: ‘Essays in Cornish History’.
-THE WHITE HART at Launceston was built in the Eighteenth Century and is described by the celebrated Dr. Stukeley in a letter to Dr. Borlase.
+THE WHITE HART at Launceston was built in the early Eighteenth Century and is described by the celebrated Dr. Stukeley in a letter to Dr. Borlase.
 It has a magnificent Norman Doorway (left), which evidently came from the chapel in the castle.
 (It is widely believed that the doorway actually comes from the Augustine priory at Newport but Henderson’s assumption is probably closer to the truth considering the length of time that had passed from the Priory’s closure).

 In March 1767 the front of the house was rebuilt of Launceston red brick and the interior refurbished.
 Perhaps this is when the doorway was fitted.
 The new longroom was described as the largest in the county.
 In 1774 Mr Thomas Prockter of ‘The Swan’, Exeter, moved in.
 In January 1776 he declared “it is greatly improved” and described it as ‘having three dining rooms and three parlours, being able to make up sixty beds and stable sixty horses and with three neat post-chaises with twelve able horses.’
 Widow of Thomas (above) Mrs Procter became landlady.